pragmagrid/lifemapper-server/README.rst

 Introduction
 ----------------
-This roll installs lmserver and lmweb parts of Lifemapper.
+This roll installs dbserver and webserver parts of Lifemapper.
-All prerequisite software listed below is a part of a roll and all installed prerequisites are configured during roll installation.
+All prerequisite software listed below are a part of the roll and will be installed and configured during roll installation.

 Prerequisites
 -----------------